 While you may be green in the field you’ve chosen to pursue work in, you weren’t born yesterday.
 It’s OK to express your naiveté while at the same time letting potential clients know you have life experience and confidence.

 Sarah is a writer, full-service content marketing agency owner, and mentor.
 Deciding in 2007 to quit corporate America after nearly 25 years, Sarah and her husband opted for a simpler life by buying an organic farm.
-It wouldn’t be long before Sarah’s entrepreneurial drive was nudging her to start a business so in March 2010, she founded Coquí Prose, which offered ghostwriting, copywriting and article writing.
-Expansion of the business came in 2013 with the additions of graphic design, coding and “concierge” style personalized assistance.
-In 2014 she changed the name to Coquí Content Marketing and now has a team of 20+ working with her.
+It wouldn’t be long before Sarah’s entrepreneurial drive was nudging her to start a business so, in March 2010, she founded Coquí Prose, which offered ghostwriting, copywriting, and article writing.
+Expansion of the business came in 2013 with the additions of graphic design, coding, and “concierge” style personalized assistance.
 Sarah also mentors new freelancers and coaches clients who want to get the most out of hiring a team of freelancers.